yourcryptolife/BITG-Raspberry-Pi-Masternode/Setup Guide.md

 Mine cryptocurrencies economically.
 This is a guide for setting up a Bitcoin Green Cold VPS Masternode using a Raspberry Pi3 to host the cold wallet & a Vultr Ubuntu 16.04 VPS to act as the MN server.

-You can see the currrent profitability of settting up a BITG Masternode to generate cryptocurrency here: https://masternodes.online/currencies/BITG/
+You can see the current profitability of setting up a BITG Masternode to generate cryptocurrency here: https://masternodes.online/currencies/BITG/

 This setup has 2 benefits over using your laptop / home PC to run the node: